Gmugra/net.cactusthorn.localization/README.md

   * Since Java 8, for date/time we have thread safe java.time.format.DateTimeFormatter, but numbers are still problem.
 * formats which you can use to format parameters are not flexible enough.
   * You need "format symbols" there.
 At least.

-That all what the net.cactusthorn.localization library is solving.

 ## Files
 * The library required path to directory with UTF-8 encoded .properties files (since Java 6 java.util.Properties support that).